jhucsf/fall2022/assign/assign04.md

 passes the `PROT_READ|PROT_WRITE` options for the *prot* argument and `MAP_SHARED` option to the *options* argument, then any modifications the process makes to the memory within the file mapping will be written back to the actual file.
+Since descendants created with `fork()` share their initial memory space with their parent, the file only needs to be mmap'ed into memory once so long as each child works on a different region of mapped memory.

 Let's say that you want to map the contents of a file into memory so you can sort it.
 First, you will need to use the [open](https://man7.org/linux/man-pages/man2/open.2.html)